gadicc/meteor-famous-views/README.md

 * `parent` - parent compView or an object with `node: context`
 * `node` - the modifier, if one is specified, otherwise the view/surface
-* `viewNode` - SequentialView, Surface, etc, regardless of modifier
+* `view` - SequentialView, Surface, etc, regardless of modifier
+* `_view` - the registered View info.  name, class, options
 * `modifier` - the modifier, if one was specified
+* `_modifier` - the registered Modifier info.  name, class, options
 * `sequencer` - for any view that uses a sequence

 This allows you to interact directly with Famous objects